propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.23 - 2021-10-25 =
+* Added filter 'propertyhive_add_property_on_market_change_note' to allow disabling of note being written when on market status changes
+* Added filter 'propertyhive_add_property_price_change_note' to allow disabling of note being written when on market status changes
+* Filter Similar Properties in enquiry auto responder by selected match statuses
+* Corrected issue with column/loop classes being wrong in similar properties shortcode causing formatting issues
+* Further tweak to vimeo regex in Fancybox

 = 1.5.22 - 2021-10-19 =
 * Auto-restart email queue cron job if found to not be running for whatever reason